OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 - Mute/unmute and set volume of microphone device.
 - Implements push-to-talk and allows to configure push-to-talk profiles.
 - Desktop mode shows a window on the desktop instead of a vr overlay.
+- Revive settings support.
+- VR Keyboard Input Utilities
+- Simple Alarm Clock

 # Usage

+## Installer

+Download the newest installer from the [release section](https://github.com/matzman666/OpenVR-AdvancedSettings/releases) and execute it.

+If you have an older standalone version installed, delete the old application folder first.

+## Standalone

-Download the newest windows binary from the [release section](https://github.com/matzman666/OpenVR-AdvancedSettings/releases).
+Download the newest standalone archive from the [release section](https://github.com/matzman666/OpenVR-AdvancedSettings/releases) and unpack the archive.

 To install for the first time simply start AdvancedSettings.exe once while SteamVRis running.
-It will register with SteamVRand automatically start whenever SteamVR starts (Can be disabled in the settings).
+It will register with SteamVR and automatically starts whenever SteamVR starts (Can be disabled in the settings).

-To upgrade an existing installation first stop SteamVR, then either override the old files or delete the old files (very important, otherwise SteamVR will always start the old version).
-At last start SteamVR and run AdvancedSettings.exe once (only when you don't have overridden the old files).
+To upgrade an existing installation first stop SteamVR and delete the old application folder (or override it).
+Then start SteamVR and run AdvancedSettings.exe once.

+## Desktop mode

-Executing startdesktopmode.bat shows a window on the desktop instead of a vr overlay.
+Executing startdesktopmode.bat from the application folder shows a window on the desktop instead of a vr overlay.
 Desktop mode can be used alongside an already running vr overlay instance.

 # Documentation